“Building Strategic Partnerships for Democratic Renewal”

-Building on the World Movement’s 2015 Statement, entitled “A Call for Democratic Renewal,” the Ninth Global Assembly of the World Movement for Democracy will be an ideal forum for democrats around the world to exchange their understanding of today’s challenges and their potential solutions, and build new strategic partnerships with others.
-With vast diversity in participants’ expertise, experiences, and countries of origin, the Dakar Assembly will uniquely enrich discussions and the exchange of experiences among democracy activists and practitioners.
-By bringing leaders from various sectors of society, such as civil society, political society, the business community, labor unions, think tanks, and religious and cultural leaders, the Assembly will effectively facilitate strategic partnership building among the participants.
+Building on the World Movement’s 2015 Statement, entitled “A Call for Democratic Renewal,” the Ninth Global Assembly of the World Movement for Democracy served as an ideal forum for democrats around the world to exchange their understanding of today’s challenges and their potential solutions, and build new strategic partnerships with others.
+With vast diversity in participants’ expertise, experiences, and countries of origin, the Dakar Assembly provided a space which uniquely enriched discussions and the exchange of experiences among democracy activists and practitioners.
+By bringing leaders from various sectors of society, such as civil society, political society, the business community, labor unions, think tanks, and religious and cultural leaders, the Assembly hoped to effectively facilitate strategic partnership building among the participants.

-Senegal is a perfect venue to discuss strategies to overcome challenges to democracy.
+Senegal was the perfect venue to discuss strategies to overcome challenges to democracy.
 While many consider democracy to be in retreat today, Senegal is an emerging democracy that is providing democratic leadership in the African region.
 Vibrant public space for debate and political engagement has kept Senegal’s democracy thriving.
-It would be an inspirational experience for the Assembly participants to learn from Senegal’s experience in getting citizens engaged in politics, keeping those in power accountable, maintaining public space for debate, and engaging with religious leaders in fighting extremism.
+Thus, it was an inspirational experience for the Assembly participants to learn from Senegal’s experience in getting citizens engaged in politics, keeping those in power accountable, maintaining public space for debate, and engaging with religious leaders in fighting extremism.

 Attending the Ninth Assembly is by invitation only.
 If you have any questions about the Assembly, please email at email@example.com.

-The World Movement for Democracy is partnering with Senegalese civil society and business community to ensure that we integrate local and regional perspectives into our program.
-The organizations will also help us promote the event, facilitate outreach to the broader civil society and other communities in Senegal, and help us secure local support for the Assembly.
+The World Movement for Democracy partnered with Senegalese civil society and business community to ensure that we integrated local and regional perspectives into our program.
+The organizations also helped us promote the event, facilitate outreach to the broader civil society and other communities in Senegal, and helped us secure local support for the Assembly.